annotorious/annotorious-v1/readme.md

         strokeWidth: 2 //stroke width of axes [1-12]
     },

+    arrowMode: false, //if true, enable the arrowMode

     editorStyle: { //style of editor
+        enterText: true, //if false, not show the textarea or select for enter text
         textarea: {
             placeholder: "Add a Comment...", //placeholder of textarea
             className: "annotorious-editor-text" //class of textarea